Clement Claiborne Clay: Career

-Postwar years
+Postwar years and death

 Clay was imprisoned by the United States government under impression that he was involved in the plot to assassinate President Abraham Lincoln.
 Virginia Clay played some role in her husband's release as she went to Washington, D.C., and personally pleaded with President Johnson.

 A viewpoint that Johnson's role in Clay's release was an act worthy of being among the charges for impeaching Johnson was voiced in the December 1867 Thomas Williams-authored majority report of House Committee on the Judiciary published at the conclusion of first impeachment inquiry against Andrew Johnson.

 The Clays returned to Alabama and struggled to rebuild their lives living on a farm.
 Clay tried to practice as an attorney and entered insurance business in Huntsville, however without much success due to poor health, ultimately returning to his farm in January 1882.
 He died later that year in Madison County, besieged by debts and health problems, and is interred at Maple Hill Cemetery.